 Rats have gotten a bad rap that they do not deserve.
 I hope my posts sheds a good light on these cuddly little animals and people will reconsider their negative image of rats.

-Written by Monika Kucic, Animallama, for LAA Pet Talk.
+Written by Monika Kucic for LAA Pet Talk.
 Monika is a huge animal lover, currently having two cats in her life.
-She is the owner of the pet blog called Animallama, where she writes about pet care, pet tips, and advice.
+She is the owner of the pet blog called Animallama, where she posts pet care, pet tips, and advice.

 If you are a pet owner with writing skills, Lincoln Animal Ambassadors would love to hear from you!
 We’re especially looking for content about birds, exotic animals, and horses.
 Content may take the form of an advice column or how-to articles.
 You may even simply wish to act as an expert consultant.
 If you are interested, please post in the comments and we’ll be in touch.